oracle/python-cx_Oracle/doc/module.rst

       available in Oracle 10g Release 2 and higher.

-.. function:: Connection([user, password, dsn, mode, handle, pool, threaded, twophase])
+.. function:: Connection([user, password, dsn, mode, handle, pool, threaded, twophase, events, cclass, purity, newpassword])
-              connect([user, password, dsn, mode, handle, pool, threaded, twophase])
+              connect([user, password, dsn, mode, handle, pool, threaded, twophase, events, cclass, purity, newpassword])

    Constructor for creating a connection to the database.
 Return a Connection object (:ref:`connobj`).
 All arguments are optional and can be specified as keyword parameters.

    The dsn (data source name) is the TNS entry (from the Oracle names server or tnsnames.ora file) or is a string like the one returned from makedsn().
 If only one parameter is passed, a connect string is assumed which is to be of the format ``user/password@dsn``, the same format accepted by Oracle applications such as SQL\*Plus.

    If the mode is specified, it must be one of :data:`SYSDBA` or :data:`SYSOPER` which are defined at the module level; otherwise it defaults to the normal mode of connecting.

    If the handle is specified, it must be of type OCISvcCtx\* and is only of use when embedding Python in an application (like PowerBuilder) which has already made the connection.

-The pool is only valid in Oracle 9i and is a session pool object (:ref:`sesspool`) which is the equivalent of calling pool.acquire().
-The threaded attribute is expected to be a boolean expression which indicates whether or not Oracle should use the mode OCI_THREADED to wrap accesses to connections with a mutex.
+   The pool argument is expected to be a session pool object (:ref:`sesspool`) and the use of this argument is the equivalent of calling pool.acquire().

+   The threaded argument is expected to be a boolean expression which indicates whether or not Oracle should use the mode OCI_THREADED to wrap accesses to connections with a mutex.
 Doing so in single threaded applications imposes a performance penalty of about 10-15% which is why the default is False.

-The twophase attribute is expected to be a boolean expression which indicates whether or not the attributes should be set on the connection object to allow for two phase commit.
+   The twophase argument is expected to be a boolean expression which indicates whether or not the attributes should be set on the connection object to allow for two phase commit.
 The default for this value is also False because of bugs in Oracle prior to Oracle 10g.

+   The events argument is expected to be a boolean expression which indicates whether or not to initialize Oracle in events mode (only available in Oracle 11g and higher).

+   The cclass argument is expected to be a string and defines the connection class for database resident connection pooling (DRCP) in Oracle 11g and higher.

+   The purity argument is expected to be one of :data:`ATTR_PURITY_NEW` (the session must be new without any prior session state), :data:`ATTR_PURITY_NEW` (the session may have been used before) or :data:`ATTR_PURITY_DEFAULT` (the default behavior which is defined by Oracle in its documentation).
+This argument is only relevant in Oracle 11g and higher.

+   The newpassword argument is expected to be a string if specified and sets the password for the logon during the connection process.

 .. function:: Cursor(connection)